 13.5.
-The owner or operator of a new OSWI unit shall submit a complete application for a Title V permit in accordance with the requirements of 45CSR30 within twelve (12) months after commencing operation, provided that a new OSWI unit may be required to apply for and obtain a Title V permit prior to this date, as specified in 40 CFR §60.2967(b).
+The owner or operator of a new OSWI unit shall submit a complete application for a Title V permit in accordance with the requirements of 45CSR30 within twelve (12) months after commencing operation: Provided, that the Secretary may require a new OSWI unit to apply for and obtain a Title V permit prior to this date, as specified in 40 CFR § 60.2967(b).

 13.6.
-The owner or operator of a new SSI unit shall apply for and obtain a Title V permit in accordance with the requirements of 45CSR30 unless the unit meets the relevant requirements for and exemption set forth in 40 CFR §60.4780.
+The owner or operator of a new SSI unit shall apply for and obtain a Title V permit in accordance with the requirements of 45CSR30, unless the unit meets the relevant requirements for and exemption set forth in 40 CFR § 60.4780.